-The structure of the fatty acids of a fat determine if a fat is saturated or unsaturated.
+The structure of the fatty acids of a fat determines if a fat is saturated or unsaturated.
 Double bonds in one or more alkyl chains of the fatty acids create an unsaturated fat.
 A fat molecule with no double bonds in any of its alkyl chains is known as a saturated fat.

 A double bond creates a bend in an alkyl chain.
 This reduces how tightly fat molecules can be packed together.
 Loosely packed fats have lower melting points which is why unsaturated fats, such as vegetable oils, are commonly liquid at room temperature.
-Saturated fats on the other hand have higher melting points and are more likely to be found as solids at room temperature.
+Saturated fats, on the other hand, have higher melting points and are more likely to be found as solids at room temperature.

-The main function of a fat is to store energy.
+The main function of fat is to store energy.
 They are most common in animals because they contain a very large amount of energy for their weight.

 A fat molecule will hold far more energy than a carbohydrate molecule of the same weight.
 For mobile animals carrying extra weight is not ideal so storing energy in lightweight molecules is beneficial.
 Fats are stored in tissue known as ‘adipose tissue’ and in cells known as ‘adipose cells’.

 Phospholipids are less well-known than fats and oils but are essential to life on Earth.
 They are the molecules used to build the membranes found around and inside cells.
-Without a plasma membrane a cell would not be able to survive.
+Without a plasma membrane, a cell would not be able to survive.